andreas-wilm/game-of-life/README.md

 ## Why?

 Because I needed something to tinker with.
-This started as a one day experiment, which got a bit out of hand.
+This started as a one day experiment for brushing up my Nim skills and got a bit out of hand.
 The code is not optimized in any way and really just my playground.

 ## Features: